FlowFuse/website/src/blog/2023/07/how-to-build-a-secure-opc-ua-server-for-plcs-in-node-red.md

 navigate to `./node-red-contrib-opcua-server/certificates` folder, where the node-red instance has installed the node-red module.

-- I have node-RED installed in the root path of my server, so my full path to the certs folder is `/root/.node-red/node_modules/node-red-contrib-opcua-server/certificates`
+- I have Node-RED installed in the root path of my server, so my full path to the certs folder is `/root/.node-red/node_modules/node-red-contrib-opcua-server/certificates`
 - If you’re having trouble finding the directory, do a search for the file `server_selfsigned_cert_2048.pem`.

 Once you’ve navigated to the correct directory, it should be full of various cert files.